the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Conditional Rendering

 The conditional rendering is introduced pretty early in React applications.
 It happens when you want to make a decision to render either one or another element.
 Sometimes it means to render an element or nothing.
-After all a conditional rendering can be expressed by a if-else statement in JSX.
+After all a conditional rendering simplest usage can be expressed by a if-else statement in JSX.

-The result in the internal component state is null in the beginning.
-So far the App component returned no component instance when the result hasn't arrived from the API.
-That's already a conditional rendering!
-But it makes more sense to wrap the Table component - which depends solely on the result - in an independent conditional rendering.
-Everything else should be displayed even though there is no result yet.
+The `result` object in the internal component state is null in the beginning.
+So far, the App component returned no component instance when the `result` hasn't arrived from the API.
+That's already a conditional rendering.
+You return earlier from the `render()` lifecycle method.
+The App component either renders nothing or its elements.

+But let's go one step furhter.
+It makes more sense to wrap the Table component - which depends solely on the `result` - in an independent conditional rendering.
+Everything else should be displayed even though there is no `result` yet.
 You can simply use a ternary expression in your JSX.

 {lang=javascript}
 ~~~~~~~~